Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Introduction

 We assume that $\X= \Omega \subset \R^d$ and that the measures $\rho_i$ have densities with respect to the Lebesgue measure and are supported on some subset of the domain $\Omega$.
 While for smooth densities Gamma-convergence is proven relatively easily (as in \cite{chambolle2014remark}), we only assume that the densities are bounded $BV$ functions.
 In this case, we prove that the Gamma-limit is an anisotropic and weighted perimeter of the form

-where $\rho:=(\rho_0,\rho_1)$ is the collection of the two densities and $\nu_A$ denotes the unit normal vector to the boundary of $A$.
+where $\nu_A$ denotes the unit normal vector to the boundary of $A$.
 More rigorous definitions are given the \cref{sec:main_results}.
 Here, $BV$ functions are a natural space for the distributions as discontinuities are allowed, but they are sufficiently regular to be well-defined on surfaces and thereby prescribe interfacial weights.
-We note that while the anisotropic dependence on the normal $\nu_A$ vanishes for continuous densities $\rho_i$, in the discontinuous case, the anisotropy provides a direct interpretation of the asymptotic regularization effect coming from adversarial training \labelcref{eq:AT} for small adversarial budgets (see \cref{rmk:betaInterp}).
+We note that while the anisotropic dependence on the normal $\nu_A$ vanishes for continuous densities $\rho_i$, in the discontinuous case, the anisotropy provides a direct interpretation of the asymptotic regularization effect coming from adversarial training \labelcref{eq:AT} for small adversarial budgets (see \cref{ex:betaInterp,ex:bayes}).

 An interesting consequence of our Gamma-convergence result is the convergence of adversarial training \labelcref{eq:AT} as $\eps\to 0$ to a solution of the problem with $\eps=0$ with minimal perimeter.
 Furthermore, the primary result in the continuum setting can be used to recover a Gamma-convergence result for graph discretizations of the nonlocal perimeter; a setting that is especially relevant in the context of graph-based machine learning \cite{GarcSlep15,GarcSlep16,garcia2022graph}.
 Our approach for this discrete to continuum convergence is in the spirit of these works and relies on $TL^p$ (transport $L^p$) spaces which were introduced for the purpose of proving Gamma-convergence of a graph total variation by Garc\'ia Trillos and Slep\v cev in \cite{GarcSlep15}, but have also been used to prove quantitative convergence statements for graph problems, see, e.g., the works \cite{calder2020rates,calder2022improved} by Calder et al.